lemourin/libcloudstorage/README.md

 * make
 * sudo make install

+Optional flags:
-Optionally, you can pass --with-cryptopp flag to ./configure; library then will use cryptopp's hashing functions, otherwise, user will have to provide ICrypto's interface implementation.
-You can also pass --with-curl flag, then libcloudstorage will do all http requestes with curl, without this flag you'll have to implement IHttp interface yourself.
+* --with-cryptopp: library will use cryptopp's hashing functions, without this flag user will have to implement ICrypto's interface and pass it to ICloudProvider's initialize method
+* --with-curl: library will use curl to make all http requests, without this user will have to implement IHttp interface
+* --with-thumbnailer: library will use ffmpegthumbnailer to generate thumbnails for files which don't have them provided by the cloud storage service, without this flag user may provide his own thumbnailer engine by implementing IThumbnailer interface

-If you don't have access to Mega SDK, use --with-mega=no to build the library without it.
+* --with-mega=no: if you don't have access to Mega SDK, pass this flag to build libcloudstorage without it

-Cloud browser:
+Cloud Browser:
 =============

 Optionally, you can build an example program which provides easy graphics user interface for all the features implemented in libcloudstorage.
-You just have to pass --with-examples and --with-curl flag to ./configure.
+You just have to pass --with-examples to ./configure.
 Cloud browser also allows playing streams from cloud providers, by default it uses qml player as a multimedia player (--with-qmlplayer).
 You can choose libvlc as a player with --with-vlc or Qt5MultimediaWidgets based player with --with-qtmultimediawidgets.

 It requires: